tim-js/timjs-workshop-03-javascript-neighborhoods/README.md

 Welcome to the third JavaScript workshop, organized by [tim.js][timjs].

-This workshop focuses on various ways to organize your code, each of it with pros & cons.
-We will cover some fundamental concepts of ES5, while also touching some new features added in ES6.
+This workshop focuses on various ways to organize your code, each with it's own pros & cons.
+We will cover fundamental ES5 concepts, while also touching some new features added since ES6.

+Total Time: __6 hours__ (including breaks & lunch)

 Tutor: __Andrei Pfeiffer__

 ## Content

 - __Spaghetti Code__
-- __Main__
 - __Object Literals__
 - __Module Pattern__
 - __Revealing Module Pattern__